 Social Media Integration

-Along with email, social media is another powerful marketing tool.
+Social media is another powerful marketing tool.
 Social media is essentially the modern version of word-of-mouth marketing.
 If people like your products, they will share this information on their social media channels.
 You can encourage this behavior by integrating social media more directly into your eCommerce site.
 For example, you can give customers an easy button to share their thoughts on their new purchase once it is complete.
 Or, when you publish a new blog post, a link can get posted directly on your Facebook and Twitter accounts.

 Quick Customer Service